 Accounting is often called the "language of business" because it deals with interpreting and communicating information about a company's past activities and forecasting future operations.
 Every decision maker, from the owner of a small start-up to the CEO of a global conglomerate, works with accounting information.
-This is a far stretch from the stereotype of back-room number crunching.

 Bradley is a member of the Internal Auditing Education Partnership (IAEP) program, established by The Institute of Internal Auditors.